itszootime/ps-framework/README.md

 All classes in the UncertML API version 2.0 are supported for both XML and JSON encoding.

-### Basic
+### Primitives

-The following basic classes are supported for both XML and JSON encoding:
+The following primitive wrapper classes are supported for both XML and JSON encoding:

 * String
 * Double

-It is possible to use basic classes in arrays when creating a `DataDescription` for an input or output:
+It is possible to use primitive wrapper classes in arrays when creating a `DataDescription` for an input or output:

 ```java
 new DataDescription(Double[].class);